-We offer a four year programme in Photonic Systems Development which combines a one year Master of Research (MRes) followed by a three year doctorate (PhD).
+We offer a four year programme in Integrated Photonic and Electronic Systems which combines a one year Master of Research (MRes) followed by a three year doctorate (PhD).
 The one-year MRes course allows students time to absorb the context of photonics research and to learn tools and methods that can support powerful, influential research.

 Students will spend the first year of the programme being trained in a broad range of enabling skills at both Cambridge and UCL, which will equip them to become leading edge researchers in the field.
 A Master's degree will be awarded on completion of the first year programme.
 Students will then register at either Cambridge or UCL for a PhD degree, working on projects defined by research groups active in photonics from across both universities.